svaarala/duktape/doc/low-memory.rst

 preallocated for that pool.
 Above, the second pool has entry size of 12 bytes and a count of 10, for a total of 120 bytes.

-The pool simulator matches AllJoyn.js ajs_heap.c behavior:
+The pool simulator has simplistic behavior:

 * Allocations are taken from smallest matching pool.
-Borrowing is enabled or disabled for each pool individually.
+Borrowing from a larger pool is allowed if the smallest matching pool is out of chunks.

 * Reallocation tries to shrink the allocation to a previous pool size if possible.